run-ai/docs/docs/Administrator/Cluster-Setup/kubernetes-config-best-practices.md

 ### Symptoms

 1. The node enters the "NotReady" state, and won't be "Ready" again until the resource issues have been fixed.
-This issue appears on certain versions of _kubelet_ (1.17.4 for example), that have a bug which causes kubelet to not recover properly when encountering certain errors, and must be restarted manually.
+This issue appears on certain versions of _kubelet_ (1.17.4 for example), that have a bug that causes kubelet to not recover properly when encountering certain errors, and must be restarted manually.

 2. SSH to the node and overall node access can be very slow.